 Best Desserts in Jaco, Costa Rica!

-Jaco is a great place to go if you are looking to satisfy your sweet tooth!
-I will share with you some of my favorites and some insider tips of the best desserts to sink your teeth into.
+Jaco is a great place to go if you are looking for to satisfy your sweet tooth!
+I will share with you some of my favorites and some insider tips of the best desserts in Jaco to sink your teeth into.

 If you are looking for a large variety of local foods you need to check out the Feria de Jaco or Jaco’s Farmer’s Market.
 Prices are lower than the supermarket and the food is fresh and local.
 It is held every week right next to Garabito Clinic which is just around the corner from Room2Board.
 The stalls are set up Thursday evening from 5-10 and Friday morning from 7-2.
 You can find all your fruits and vegetables, juices, chocolate, cheese, yogurt, spices, hot sauces, jewelry, succulents, meats, and even sweets!
 Our favorite stall to go to is run by Isaac Mena and is called Meno Delicias.
 He and his wife make everything homemade!
+Some of the best desserts in Jaco can be found here.
 My personal favorites are his massive cinnamon rolls for 850c.
 He also makes very good apple pie, granola, homemade peanut butter and jams, bread, chocolate cake, whoopie pies, and apple turn-overs.

 Based in Playa Hermosa Cookie 506 Alfajores are to die for!
 Classic dulce de leche filling sandwiched between two shortbread cookies and dipped in chocolate.
 White chocolate, milk chocolate, and dark chocolate with peanut butter are your options.
 I recommend having a chilled cookie in the afternoon with an iced coffee for a little refreshing pick-me-up.
 You can buy these at Room2Board, Bowie’s Point, Bohio Café, Playa Dulce Jaco, and Heladeria El Barco.